 - with oatmeal

-- plain served with ice cream
+- with ice cream or as blueberry ice cream

 - with yogurt